 We didn’t have a whole lot of choices.
-We’re not building the next Facebook; in its best form, this is a small business, which is still a compelling opportunity and really meaningful for us.
+We’re not building the next Facebook, but it's still a compelling opportunity and really meaningful for us.

 We were college students with student loans.
 We didn’t have $300,000 to pour into a product, hoping people buy it.
 We may be successful in our own world, but it’s hard to get investors when you’re not going toward something like a $500 million exit to Microsoft or something.

 When did you decide you’d raised enough in order to expand beyond the Kickstarter community?

 We raised another $270,000 on Kickstarter, which is awesome, but it’s also hard to make a physical hardware product with that money.
 That’s the salary of one, maybe two engineers in the Bay Area, so we lived on a super lean budget.

 In December of 2015, the buzz kept growing and we created Pulse, which gives you complete wireless control of your camera from your cell phone.
 It launched on Kickstarter, and we raised $1.1 million.
 That was a huge jump for us; we were optimistic it would do well, but we didn’t think it would do that well.